Outcoding UNIX geniuses

 Type theory shows how to avoid these pitfalls, but many programmers seem unaware:

 • Popular authors Bruce Eckel and Robert C. Martin mistakenly believe strong typing implies verbosity, and worse still, testing conquers all.
 Tests are undoubtedly invaluable, but at best they "prove" by example.
-As in mathematics, the one true path lies in rigorous proofs of correctness.
-That is, we need strong static types so that logic can work its magic.
-One could even argue a test-heavy approach helps attackers find exploits: the test cases you choose may hint at the bugs you overlooked.
+Testing can be used "…to show the presence of bugs, but never to show their absence".
+One could even argue a test-heavy approach helps attackers find exploits, as untested cases may hint at overlooked bugs.
+Instead of testing, we need strong static types so we can prove correctness of programs.

 Why is this so?
 Perhaps people think the theory is arcane, dry, and impractical?